Frequently asked questions

 What is ‘time waiting’?

-What can change my effective dates?
+What can change my effective date?

 Can I get information about other housing opportunities?

-Yes, by completing your details on line our system can look at the answers you have given and will produce an individual housing options report for you.
+Yes, by completing your details online our system can look at the answers you have given and will produce an individual housing options report for you.

 What type of information can I expect?

-This could include details on how to access private accommodation in Ceredigion, affordable housing options and access to an ‘Older persons’ waiting list and an ‘accessible’ waiting list for applicants who require purpose built accommodation or who need specific requirements due to disability
+This could include details on how to access private accommodation in Ceredigion, affordable housing options and access to an ‘Older persons’ waiting list and an ‘accessible’ waiting list for applicants who require purpose-built accommodation or who need specific requirements due to disability

 Can my pets be rehoused with me?